Hare Remover

 Hare Remover is a Merrie Melodies cartoon starring Bugs Bunny and Elmer Fudd, released in 1946.
 The film was the second Bugs Bunny cartoon to be directed by Frank Tashlin, the first being The Unruly Hare (1945).

-It was also the last short Tashlin directed before leaving Warner Bros. in 1944 to direct live-action films.
-His animation unit was handed over to Robert McKimson upon his departure.
+It was also the last short Tashlin directed before leaving Warner Bros. in late-1944 to direct live-action films.
+His animation unit was given to Robert McKimson upon his departure.

 Plot

-Mad scientist Elmer tries his best to make a "Jekyll and Hyde potion", but his experiments always end in failure, causing one of his test animals, a dog, to run out and eat grass.
+Elmer Fudd plays the role of a mad scientist trying his best to make a "Jekyll and Hyde potion", but his experiments always end in failure, causing one of his test animals, a dog, to run out and eat grass.
 He decides to trap a rabbit (Bugs Bunny) as his next subject.
 After he traps Bugs, Elmer gives Bugs the potion, but to no avail.
-Elmer has a crying fit until Bugs gives him one of the potions, giving Elmer the same initial looney side effects as the other animals had experienced.
+Elmer has a crying fit until Bugs gives him one of the potions, giving Elmer the same initial side effects as the other animals had experienced.